RichardLitt/awesome-fantasy/README.md

 * [Royal Assassin](https://www.goodreads.com/book/show/68487.Royal_Assassin) [4.2]
 * [Assassin's Quest](https://www.goodreads.com/book/show/45112.Assassin_s_Quest) [4.2]

-> In a faraway land where members of the royal family are named for the virtues they embody, one young boy will become a walking enigma.
+> "In a faraway land where members of the royal family are named for the virtues they embody, one young boy will become a walking enigma.
 Born on the wrong side of the sheets, Fitz, son of Chivalry Farseer, is a royal bastard, cast out into the world, friendless and lonely.
 Only his magical link with animals - the old art known as the Wit - gives him solace and companionship.
 But the Wit, if used too often, is a perilous magic, and one abhorred by the nobility.
-So when Fitz is finally adopted into the royal household, he must give up his old ways and embrace a new life of weaponry, scribing, courtly manners; and how to kill a man secretly, as he trains to become a royal assassin.
+So when Fitz is finally adopted into the royal household, he must give up his old ways and embrace a new life of weaponry, scribing, courtly manners; and how to kill a man secretly, as he trains to become a royal assassin."

 #### [Harry Potter](https://en.wikipedia.org/wiki/Harry_Potter) *by [J.K.
 Rowling](https://en.wikipedia.org/wiki/J._K._Rowling)*